ianstormtaylor/slate/docs/concepts/11-typescript.md

 ## Multiple Document Models

-At the moment, Slate only supports types for a single document model at a time.
-For example, it cannot support a full Rich Text Editor for editing documents while also having a less featured Editor for editing comments.
+At the moment, Slate supports types for a single document model at a time.
+For example, it cannot support a full Rich Text Editor for editing documents while also having a different Editor for editing comments.

 Slate's TypeScript support was designed this way because some improved typing support was better than none.
-The goal is to also support typing for multiple editor definitions but this will depend on community support.
+The goal is to support typing for multiple editor definitions in the future but this will depend on community input.

-One workaround for support multiple document models is to create each editor in a separate package and then import them.
+One workaround for supporting multiple document models is to create each editor in a separate package and then import them.
 This hasn't been tested but should work.

 ## Extending Other Types